cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 the proof is zero-knowledge.

 This section describes a noninteractive zero-knowledge proof for discrete logarithm equivalence (DLEQ).
 A DLEQ proof demonstrates that two pairs of group elements have the same discrete logarithm without revealing the discrete logarithm.

-The specific DLEQ proof construction presented below is built on the Chaum-Pedersen {{ChaumPedersen}}
-proof, which is proven to be zero-knowledge by Jarecki, et al. {{JKK14}} and can use batching techniques shown by Henry {{Hen14}}.
+The specific DLEQ proof construction presented below is built on the Chaum-Pedersen {{ChaumPedersen}} proof, which is proven to be zero-knowledge by Jarecki, et al. {{JKK14}} and use a product test batching technique described in Section 3.1.4 of {{Hen14}}.
 The description is split into
 two sub-sections: one for generating the proof, which is done by servers in the verifiable protocols, and another for verifying the proof, which is